chocopoche/hapotor/README.md

 I've also added another instance of Polipo with cache enabled on top of HAproxy to let me query cold web services and cache responses.

+Warning: Depending on your network environement, you may end up with a wide open proxy.

 Synopsis
 -----------------------------------------------------------------------------